 - Hidden Sugars:

-These are often found in foods that do not actually taste sweet, or food that is generally perceived to be healthy.
+Hidden sugars can be found in food that you would never expect to contain sugar.
+These may be foods that do not actually taste sweet or food that is generally perceived to be healthy.
 To avoid this, carefully read the nutritional information on the label before buying a product.
-Common cases of these include: processed foods, beverages, fat-free foods, and fruit juices.
+Common cases of these include processed foods, beverages, fat-free foods, and fruit juices.

 Fat does not impact the blood sugar as much as carbohydrates.
 When fats are consumed on their own, they have no effect on our circulating blood sugar.
 When fats are eaten with a meal, it slows down the absorption of your meal, which in turn helps avoid sudden blood sugar spikes.

-Protein is great for keeping blood sugar levels steady, since they do not cause a rise in blood sugar levels when consumed on their own.
-Just be careful of eating an excess of protein, as it may be converted into glucose (gluconeogenesis).
+Protein is great for keeping blood sugar levels steady since it does not cause a big rise in blood sugar levels when consumed on their own.
+Just be careful of eating an excess of protein, as it may be converted into glucose.

-Fiber, similar to fats, slows down the absorption of nutrients, especially glucose.
-Fresh fruits and veggies contain plenty of fiber, which helps balance out the sugar that is also found in these fruit.
-Always eat fruits and veggies in their whole-state, as the juice may not have the same amount of fiber and may end up causing blood sugar spikes.
+Fibre, similar to fats, slows down the absorption of nutrients, especially glucose.
+Fresh fruits and veggies contain plenty of fibre, which helps balance out the sugar that is also found in these fruits.
+Always eat fruits and veggies in their whole-state, as the juice may not have the same amount of fibre and may end up causing blood sugar spikes.

-Make sure to get at least 30 minutes of exercise, at least 3 times per week.
+Make sure to get a minimum of 30 minutes of exercise, at least 3 times per week.